-Terrence De Jongh is entering his 10th season leading ULM women's tennis.
-He needs just 12 wins to become the Warhawks' all-time winningest coach.
-A season ago the squad posted a 15-7 record as a team and three years ago his squad was ranked during the mid-point of the season.
+Terrence De Jongh is entering his 11th season leading ULM women's tennis.
+A season ago the squad posted a 13-6-1 record as a team and four years ago his squad was ranked during the mid-point of the season.

 In 2011-12 he helped lead the Warhawks to a 76-28 singles record including a 19-4 record in Sun Belt play.
 ULM was 38-12 in doubles including 6-3 in Sun Belt play.
 Medy Blankvoort earned All-Sun Belt honors after going 16-1 overall and 4-0 in conference.

 The former Louisiana Coach of the Year, De Jongh restored the tradition proud women's tennis program at ULM in five short years.
 Following a nine-win campaign in 2008-09, he led the Warhawks to 35 victories over the 2009-10 and 2010-11 seasons and put together the longest winning streak in the NCAA of 18 matches in 2011.

 De Jongh's players have not only been successful athletically, but they have also set the standard for student-athletes at ULM in the classroom.
 The women's tennis program received the NCAA Public Recognition Award in 2011 for ranking in the top 10 percent in APR across the country.
 ULM's tennis program was one of just 10 overall Sun Belt programs and 11 programs in Louisiana to earn the recognition.